mathworks/Data-Analysis-Workshop-PreUniversity-JP/README.md

 This content was developed in collaboration with e-kagaku Academy (https://e-kagaku.com/).

-Special thanks to Mr. Keisuke Hagiwara (student at University of Tokyo) and Mr. Hiroto Oka (student at Kyoto University), who were instructors at e-kagaku Academy, for developing the content.
+Special thanks to Mr. Keisuke Hagiwara (student at University of Tokyo) and Mr. Hiroto Oka (student at Kyoto University), who were instructors at e-kagaku Academy, for leading the development of the content.

 ---

-Copyright 2020-2022 The MathWorks, Inc.
+*Copyright 2022 The MathWorks, Inc.*